In This Section

 Cancer Biology, PhD - Career Outcomes

-Our cancer biology program is the only PhD-granting program in the region with the translational aspects of cancer biology in its curriculum, covering the latest on cancer prevention and therapy.
+A defining feature of our PhD-granting program curriculum is the focus on translational aspects of cancer biology, which includes the latest in cancer prevention and therapy.
 This multidisciplinary approach provides a solid grounding in the basic mechanisms of cancer biology and a cellular, molecular, and biochemical understanding of the cancer cell.
 Intellectual property issues and the cancer drug discovery process are integrated into the overall curricular design.

 Students within the program will gain an understanding of how the cancer cell works compared to normal cells and the strategies to employ for new therapeutic regimens.
 These are the skills in high demand in today’s research workforce.
 Students will have opportunities to focus their studies toward cellular, molecular, or bioassay development directions, depending on the chosen advisor(s) and research interests.